baronnotario/craft_beer_recommendation/Data/readme.md

 ## 2) Dataset structure.ipynb
 ## 3) dataframe_adapted_to_recommender.ipynb

 ## It generates a dataset with we have worked with.
-Anyway, It can be changed some code at 2) and·3) to get different resultsat the end
+Anyway, It can be changed some code at 2) and·3) to get different results at the end
 ================================================================================================